Nonstoquastic catalyst for bifurcation-based quantum annealing of ferromagnetic $p$-spin model: Summary and Discussion

-We also discussed de-signed stoquastization \cite{crosson2020signing} of the nonstoquastic Hamiltonian (\ref{eq:8}), and found that the sign of our catalyst (\ref{eq:6}), i.e. nonstoquasticity is significant for our present problem.
-To better understand the effect of a nonstoquastic catalyst in BQA, it is desirable to study more instances, e.g., the weak-strong cluster problem \cite{albash2019role, takada2020mean}.
-It would also be interesting to solve the Schr\"{o}dinger equation for small size system and evaluate a success probability \cite{hormozi2017nonstoquastic}.

-It is important for practical implementation to analyze of a nonstoquastic catalyst in the original BQA with the KPO.s Since the effective spin-model of the KPO partially includes the spin-formulation of BQA \cite{miyazaki2022effective}, we expect that our results are helpful for discussion BQA with the KPO.
-Moreover the $p$-spin model for $p=4$ is regarded as the mean-field approximation of Lechner-Hauke-Zoller (LHZ) model to which the all-to-all connection in the original problem Hamiltonian can be mapped with local 4-body interactions \cite{lechner2015quantum,hartmann2019quantum}.
-The LHZ model is considered a practical architecture for BQA with the KPO \cite{puri2017quantum,zhao2018two,kanao2021high}.
+We note that the $p$-spin model with $p=4$ can be regarded as the mean-field approximation of the Lechner-Hauke-Zoller (LHZ) model with local four-body interactions \cite{lechner2015quantum,hartmann2019quantum}.
+The LHZ model is considered practical architecture for BQA with KPOs to solve a fully connected problem Hamiltonian \cite{puri2017quantum,zhao2018two,kanao2021high}.
 Thus, our results for the $p$-spin model will be helpful in designing real quantum devices.

-Our catalyst may be implemented in nitrogen vacancies (NV) centers in diamond.
-NV centers are spin-1 systems, and we can conduct BQA by using a spin-lock technique \cite{matsuzaki2022generation}.
-An interaction between NV centers via a phonon environment could be used for contracting of a nonstoquastic catalyst Hamiltonian \cite{bennett2013phonon}.
-However, further research is needed to evaluate its suitability.
+However, to implement BQA with a nonstoquastic catalyst by using KPOs, we need to develop a framework in the bosonic system similar to our proposal.
+We also leave this for future work.